chufanchen/ReCOIL/README.md

-# ReCOIL - Imitation Learning from expert data and suboptimal offline data.
+# ReCOIL - Imitation Learning from expert data + suboptimal offline data.

 ## How to run the code